acorn-io/runtime/docs/docs/100-reference/06-compute-resources.md

 - How many vCPUs should be allocated

 :::info
 You are not able to set vCPUs directly.
-This is an intentional abstraction and instead vCPUs are calculated off of the amount of memory for a workload.
+This is an intentional abstraction and instead vCPUs are calculated based on of the amount of memory for a workload.
 :::

 ### Using a Compute Class